 In his theory, known as logotherapy, is a belief that the primary human drive is not pleasure but the pursuit of things we find meaningful.

 To prove this, He tells us about his own experience, how even in desperate times, in the concentration camps, some people found meaning and kept going strong, while others miserably succumbed to pessimism.

 School can get boring; college can get boring; life can get boring in general, but then, how do some people wake up always feeling energized, ready to do their job all day?

 Mihaly's book teaches us about a unique state of consciousness.
 This state of consciousness is called Flow; Flow makes an experience genuinely satisfying.
 During flow, people experience deep enjoyment, creativity, and full involvement with life.
 Mihaly teaches us how to achieve this magical state and find true happiness in life by using it.

-Ever since childhood, we hear a lot of misconceptions about money.
+Ever since childhood, we listen to a lot of misconceptions about money.
 This book focuses on exposing these misconceptions and changing our mindsets.

-These books will all have an influence on your life one way or another.
-Some will exceptionally stand out.
-For instance, before reading Mihaly's Flow, I was just another careless and lazy student at my school.
+The sooner you start reading one of these books, the sooner you will go down the path of enlightenment.
+Before reading Mihaly's Flow, I was just another careless and lazy student at my school.
 Nowadays, I regret not finding and reading the book earlier, at least before high school.